phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

     return output_layer
 ```

+After the encoding process, the 1x1 convolution block is executed.
+The 1x1 convolution is used to reduce the number of depth channels.
+It compresses the previous filter dimensions to 1 (dimensionality reduction).
+Thus, speeding up the computation process.

-After the encoding block and 1x1 convolution block are executed, the decoder block is used to extract/decode the encoded data with additional spatial information.
+ After the 1x1 convolution block, the decoder block is used to extract/decode the encoded data with additional spatial information.

 ## Decoder block